Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Physical Setup and Typical Mach Numbers

-To provide motivation for the values of $\M$ explored in this work, we estimate characteristic Mach numbers in some astrophysical systems that may naturally host BLs.
-We do this by relating the midplane temperature ($T_{\rm m}$) of an optically thick accretion disk to its optical depth ($\tau>1$), accretion rate ($\dot{M}$), and local orbital frequency ($\Omega$) in a standard fashion \citep{SS73}:
+To provide motivation for the values of $\M$ explored in this work, we estimate $\M$ in some astrophysical systems that may naturally host BLs.
+We do this by relating the midplane temperature ($T_{\rm m}$) of an optically thick disk to its optical depth ($\tau>1$), accretion rate ($\dot{M}$), and orbital frequency ($\Omega$) in a standard fashion \citep{SS73}:

 where $\sigma_{\rm SB}$ is the Stefan-Boltzmann constant.
-Using this value of the temperature to compute the characteristic sound speed in the disk via $c_{\rm s}^2=k_{\rm B}T_{\rm m}/\mu$ (where $k_{\rm B}$ is the Boltzmann constant and $\mu$ is the mean molecular weight) and assuming for simplicity that Eqn. (\ref{eqn:Tc}) holds all the way to the surface of the star (i.e. down to $R=R_\star$), we obtain the following general expression for the characteristic Mach number:
+Using this relation to compute the characteristic sound speed in the disk via $c_{\rm s}^2=k_{\rm B}T_{\rm m}/\mu$ (where $k_{\rm B}$ is the Boltzmann constant and $\mu$ is the mean molecular weight) and assuming for simplicity that Eqn. (\ref{eqn:Tc}) holds all the way to the surface of the star (i.e. down to $R=R_\star$), we obtain the following general expression for the characteristic Mach number:

-One obvious class of astrophysical objects that may feature the BLs are the accreting white dwarfs, CVs and AM CVn systems.
+One obvious class of astrophysical objects that may feature the BLs are the accreting white dwarfs --- CVs and AM CVn systems.
 Because of thermal instability in the disk, these systems can exist in two states characterized by high or low values of $\dot M$.
 In the high-$\dot M$ state one finds for the typical parameters of CVs

 where $\dot{M_i}=\dot{M}/10^i M_\odot$ yr$^{-1}$, while for the AM CVn systems\footnote{AM CVns typically have relatively high accretor masses \citep[see e.g.][]{2007ApJ...666.1174R}.
-This causes them to have small radii due to the degenerate nature of the mass-radius relation for white dwarfs.}
+This causes them to have small radii due to the mass-radius relation for white dwarfs.}

 The optical depth $\tau$ is estimated from stratified shearing-box simulations in the respective regime\footnote{Note there is a factor of 2 difference here as these papers define $\tau_{\rm tot}$ as twice the midplane $\tau$.}: \citet{HIR14} and \citet{COL16} for CVs and \citet{COL18} for AM CVns.
-In the low-$\dot M$ states of these systems (when $\dot M$ drops by 2-3 orders of magnitude) these estimates would go up to $\M\sim 300$, however, it is not even clear if the disk would not be disrupted by even the weak stellar magnetic field when $\dot M$ is so low.
+In the low-$\dot M$ states of these systems (when $\dot M$ drops by 2-3 orders of magnitude) $\M$ could go up to $\sim 300$, however, the disk is likely to be disrupted by even a weak stellar magnetic field when $\dot M$ is so low.